soundsrc/git-lfs-fcgi/README.md

 	fastcgi_socket _path_
 		Path to the unix domain socket to use for FastCGI communication.
 If specified in the format of ":_port_", then listen on the port specified by _port_.
-This path is relative to the chroot path.
+This path must start with /var/lib/git-lfs-server/run.
+By default, this is set to /var/lib/git-lfs-server/run/git-lfs-socket.sock

 	include _path_
 		Includes the specified path as part of the configuration.
 Supposes wildcards *.